75lb/byte-size/README.md

 ### Load anywhere

-This library can be loaded anywhere, natively without transpilation.
+This library is compatible with Node.js, the Web and any style of module loader.
+It can be loaded anywhere, natively without transpilation.

 Node.js: